sahilk12nayak/Yelp-Review-Project-Using-NaturalLanguageProcessing/README.md

 The "useful" and "funny" columns are similar to the "cool" column.

 Let's get started!
-Just follow the directions below!
+Just follow the directions!